eberhab/m20/emulation_with_retroarch_retropie.md

 		<newseq type="standard">KEYCODE_SPACE OR JOYCODE_1_BUTTON2</newseq></port>
     </input>

 Similar key mappings can be defined for other keys.
 Taking e.g. the pong clone "Mauerschießen" as an example, we need the keys "0", "2" (down, up), and "space" (start), and "j" (restart), which is the minimum requirement.
-Examples for some games are provided in `retropad_mappings_cfg.zip`.
+Examples for some games are provided in `m20_retropad_mapping.zip`.
 For a complete overview of M20 key names in MAME scroll to the bottom of this file.

 # RetroArch on Android